runKleisli/verified-integer-gaussian-elimination/README.md

 Idris package looking to define, implement, and verify naiive Gaussian elimination over the integers in some system of linear algebra.

-Ignore these files:
-* BezoutsIdentity.idr
-* IntegerArith.idr
-* IntegerGroupTheory.idr
-* IntegerOrdering.idr

-These show what other kind of theorems are needed, but about the wrong objects to be correct or to fit the system of linear algebra used in this package.

 Mostly complete:
 * What's implemented is called (gaussElimlzIfGCD), a verified elimination algorithm producer.
 	* Idris confirms it's total.